distrochooser/matrix-archive-5/README.md

 See https://docs.djangoproject.com/en/5.0/ref/django-admin/#django-admin-loaddata for details (the backend relies on an old version, but the dumping and loading should work).

+The texts are mostly identifiers which refer to a msgid in the translation: https://github.com/distrochooser/translations

 ## Disclaimer:

 - **Please note that the licensing differs from the distrochooser/distrochooser repository**